Pennsylvania - What to watch in 2026

 Reproductive healthcare access

-Abortion remains legal in Pennsylvania, and while access is primarily governed by statute, recent Pennsylvania Supreme Court rulings have interpreted the state constitution’s Equal Rights Amendment as providing additional protections against discriminatory abortion restrictions.
+Abortion remains legal in Pennsylvania.
+And while access is primarily governed by statute, recent Pennsylvania Supreme Court rulings have allowed challenges to abortion restrictions under the state constitution’s Equal Rights Amendment, opening the door to stronger protections depending on how future cases are decided.

 Legislative efforts to further restrict abortion—including gestational limits and funding limitations—have repeatedly surfaced but have been blocked by the governor's veto powers.
 As a result, elections play a direct role in determining whether existing protections hold or new restrictions are enacted.